 Learn about who we help. . . .

-Farmington Schools Homeless Liaison Program—In collaboration with Farmington Municipal Schools, FCF helps the Homeless Liaison Program provide quality backpacks to support children, identified as homeless, for learning success.
-So far the program has positively impacted hundreds of children.
+Farmington Schools Homeless Liaison Program—In collaboration with Farmington Municipal Schools, FCF helps the Homeless Liaison Program provide quality backpacks filled with school supplies and personal toiletry items to support children, identified as homeless.
+Thus far the program has impacted hundreds of children.

 *Thank you for your interest in the Four Corners Foundation.
 Currently, grant proposals are by invitation only.
 We are unable to accept unsolicited applications at this time.